taoky/M.A.R.S./README.md

 - Processed through clang-tidy and clang-format
 - Added xdg support -- config files are now stored in `~/.config/marsshooter/`
 - Modified some raw pointers to smart pointers, to avoid memory leaks
+- Provided files to run with docker-compose on Linux desktop (X11)

 Bugs might still exist -- build with ASAN and play to find them.